abdulwaheed-dev/abdulwaheed-dev/README.md

 ### Glad to see you here!
 I’m a undergraduate computer science student.
 I am currently in my final year of my graduation.
 Throughout my undergraduate student time period, I have learnt many skills on different technologies.
 Each technology I learnt, was with project based learning.
-So for now, I have learnt C++, JAVA, C#, Kotlin, Python programming languages.
-Along with that, I have learnt the Android with Kotlin.
+So for now, I have learnt C++, JAVA, C#, Kotlin, Flutter and Python programming language.
+Along with that, I have learnt the Android with Kotlin and Flutter.
 Moreover, I am currently working on full stack web development, that is MERN stack.